statgenetics/statgen-courses/README.md

 statgen-setup build --tutorial igv vat pseq regression annovar
 ```

+You can use option `--tag` to add version tag to a build, eg, `--tag 1.0.0`.

 If you run into this error `denied: requested access to the resource is denied` please make sure you have push access to dockerhub account `statisticalgenetics`.
 Please contact Gao Wang for the password to that account and use `docker login` command to login from your terminal.
 Then try build again.

 ## Setup course JupyterHub server on your computer